Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 #### Cantrip

-You learn two cantrip of your choice from the Arts [spell list], these cantrips counts as Arts & Swash spells for you.
-Whenever you gain a Rogue level, you can replace one of these cantrips with another cantrip of your choice from the Arts [spell list].
+You learn two cantrip of your choice from the [Dekrat's spell list], these cantrips counts as Dekrat's spells for you.
+Whenever you gain a Rogue level, you can replace one of these cantrips with another cantrip of your choice from the [Dekrat's spell list].

-When you reach Rogue level 10 and 17, you learn another Arts & Swash cantrip of your choice.
+When you reach Rogue level 10 and 17, you learn another cantrip from the list of your choice.

 #### Spell Slots

-The Arts & Swash Spellcasting table shows how many :rsc-spell-slot: **Spell Slot** you have to cast an Arts spells of level 1-5.
+The Dekrat's Spellcasting table shows how many **:rsc-spell-slot: Spell Slot** you have to cast an Arts spells of level 1-5.
 The table also shows the level of those slots, all of which are the same level.
 You regain all expended spell slots from this gimmick when you finish a **:rest-short: Short** or **:rest-long: Long Rest**.

 #### Prepared Spells of Level 1+.

 You prepare the list of level 1+ spells that are available for you to cast with this feature.
 To start, choose three level 1 spells from this gimmick spell list.

-The number of spells on your list increases as you gain Rogue levels, as shown in the Prepared Spells column of the Arts & Swash Spellcasting table.
-Whenever that number increases, choose additional spells from the Arts & Swash spell list until the number of spells on your list matches the number on the table.
+The number of spells on your list increases as you gain Rogue levels, as shown in the Prepared Spells column of the Dekrat's Spellcasting table.
+Whenever that number increases, choose additional spells from the Dekrat's spell list until the number of spells on your list matches the number on the table.
 The chosen spells must be of a level no higher than what's shown in the table's Slot Level column for your level.

-If another Arts & Swash feature gives you spells that you always have prepared or know, those spells don't count against the number of spells you can prepare with this feature, but those spells otherwise count as Arts & Swash spells for you.

 #### Changing Your Prepared Spells

-Whenever you finish a **:rest-long: Long Rest**, you can replace one spell on your list with another Arts & Swash spell of an eligible level.
+Whenever you finish a **:rest-long: Long Rest**, you can replace one spell on your list with another Dekrat's spell of an eligible level.

 #### Spellcasting Ability